-The Public Bodies Specific duties lay out that all Scottish public authorities must publish a report on mainstreaming equality and identify a set of equality outcomes.
-This is subject to being reviewed every 2 years within its 4 year cycle.
+The Specific Duties require that all Scottish public authorities must publish a report on mainstreaming equality and identify a set of equality outcomes.
+This is subject to being reviewed every two years within its four year cycle.
+This report brings the Integration Joint Board's equality reporting timescales in line with that of West Lothian Council and that of NHS Lothian.